veraison/services/README.md

 ## Veraison Trusted Services

 Veraison Trusted Services (VTS) backend provides core services to the Verification and Provisioning frontends.
-On the Provisioning path, it receives CoRIM payload, from the [Provisioning](#Provisioning) frontend, invokes Attestation Format (e.g. PSA) specific logic (a "scheme") to decode the payload and generate Endorsements and Trust Anchors, and saves them in the corresponding stores.
-On the Verification path, it invokes Attestation Format specific logic (a "scheme") to parse attestation token and extract evidence claims.
+On the Provisioning path, it receives a CoRIM payload from the [Provisioning](#Provisioning) frontend, invokes Attestation Scheme (e.g. PSA) specific logic to decode the payload and generate Endorsements and Trust Anchors, and saves them in the corresponding stores.
+On the Verification path, it invokes Attestation Scheme specific logic to parse attestation token and extract evidence claims.
 From these claims, it constructs a logical index/key to fetch the trust anchors required to verify the token signature, and the associated Endorsements (`golden values`) used to appraise the evidence claims.
 Upon evaluation, it populates the Attestation Result and communicates it to the [Verification](#Verification) frontend.

 More details about the VTS can be found under [VTS](https://github.com/veraison/docs/tree/main/architecture/verifier#vts)